sosguthorpe/mod-erm/service/docs/getting-started.md

 Our modules are built using the [Grails framework](http://docs.grails.org/latest/guide/single.html).
 Modules are compild into single jar application using [Spring boot](https://projects.spring.io/spring-boot/).

-There are some preinstalled tools to help with [OKAPI integration](okapi-integration.md)
+There are some pre-installed tools to help with [OKAPI integration](okapi-integration.md).

 ## Prerequisites
 This starter project uses [Postgres](https://www.postgresql.org/) to fit with the rest of the FOLIO project.
 You will need to install postgres and create a databse for this (and other) modules to use: